Zewo/Zewo/CONTRIBUTING.md

 ## How do I start?

-Contributing to Open Source projects is not all about code.
-You can contribute by:
+There are many ways to contribute to Open Source projects, you can help by:

+### Writing code

+Check out how our [development workflow](Docs/WORKFLOW.md) works.

 ### Finding and reporting bugs